Myanmar, also known as Burma, was long considered a pariah state, isolated from the rest of the world with an appalling human rights record.

 - Politics: Military rule 1962-2011 gives way to an army-led transition to representative government

 - Economy: Myanmar is one of Asia's poorest countries; its economy is under-developed and riddled with corruption

 - International: Myanmar is gradually emerging from its international isolation; China is its main ally

 A nominally civilian government led by President Thein Sein - who served as a general and then prime minister under the junta - was installed in March 2011.

 However, a new constitution brought in by the junta in 2008 entrenched the primacy of the military.
 A quarter of seats in both parliamentary chambers are reserved for the military, and three key ministerial posts - interior, defence and border affairs - must be held by serving generals.

-The EU lifted all non-military sanctions for a year in April 2012 during a visit by foreign policy chief Catherine Ashton, and European Commission chief Jose Manuel Barroso offered Burma more than $100m in development aid later in the year.Ethnic tensions
+The EU followed the US lead, lifting all non-military sanctions in April 2012 and offering Myanmar more than $100m in development aid later that year.Ethnic tensions

 Democracy fighter: Aung San Suu Kyi